Interested in becoming a transcriptionist? This Rev.com review can help you decide if it’s the right fit for you.

 Rev.com is a low-cost transcription, translation and captioning service focussing on a variety of industries including legal, podcasting, financial and many others.
 Formerly branded as FoxTranscribe, they’re based in San-Francisco, USA.

 The company was founded in 2010 two early Odesk employees, Jason Chicola and Josh Breinlinger.
 Rev employs many transcriptionists who work from home on a freelance basis.

 This quote is taken directly from their ‘about’ page:

 Rev’s mission is to give more people the freedom to work from home.
 We are bringing the best of the office to our online workplace.
 We believe that attracting the best workers is the key to delivering great service to our customers.

-It’s definitely legit.
+Rev.com is definitely legit.
+They’re not running any type of scam and they offer real work.
 I did some transcription one week and was promptly paid via PayPal the following Monday, as advertised.
 Can’t get much more legit than that.

 There are some negative reviews online about Rev having lowered their pay rates over the last couple of years.
 I can’t speak to that as I just started this in 2018.
 I do find that the pay is fairly low unless you can type at 120wpm, but it doesn’t affect their ‘legit’ status.

 Who Is Rev.com For

 Rev transcription is not going to make you rich.
 It is however, a great fit for people who want to make a few extra bucks on the side.
 The big plus to Rev is that you can do it anytime.
 There is a time limit on submitting work that you have already claimed but it’s usually in the 6-12 hour range.
 So if you claim a job in the morning, you often have most of the day to complete it at your leisure.

 - Stay at home parents who want to make a little extra money from home